 It might sound kind of silly, but I still think those early theater experiences were instrumental in helping me learn to speak in front of other people, which is an essential skill for success, whether you’re pitching a proposal or defending a dissertation.
 Or just asking somebody out.

-5. Create A Family Web Site Or Facebook Page
+5. Create A Family Website Or Blog

 Knowing how to use computers and the Internet will be critical to your child’s success in life.
 So why not start messing around with it now?